Jamison Crowder: New York Jets

-2019 season

 On March 15, 2019, Crowder signed a three-year, $28.5 million contract with the New York Jets with $17 million guaranteed.
 Crowder made his debut with the Jets in Week 1 against the Buffalo Bills.
 In the game, Crowder caught 14 passes for 99 yards as the Jets lost 17-16.
 He tied Al Toon's franchise record for receptions in a game by a wide receiver.
 In Week 9 against the Miami Dolphins, Crowder caught eight passes for 83 yards and a touchdown in the 26–18 loss.
 This was Crowder's first touchdown of the season and as a member of the Jets.

-In the following week against the New York Giants, Crowder caught five passes for 81 yards and a touchdown in the 34–27 win.
-In Week 15 against the Baltimore Ravens on Thursday Night Football, Crowder caught six passes for 90 yards and two touchdowns during the 42–21 loss.
+In the following week against the Giants, Crowder caught five passes for 81 yards and a touchdown in the 34–27 win.
+In Week 15 against the Ravens on Thursday Night Football, Crowder caught six passes for 90 yards and two touchdowns during the 42–21 loss.
 Overall, Crowder finished the 2019 season leading the team in all major receiving categories with 78 receptions for 833 receiving yards and six receiving touchdowns.

-2020 season

-During Week 1 against the Buffalo Bills, Crowder finished with seven catches for 115 receiving yards, including a 69-yard touchdown as the Jets lost 17–27.
+During Week 1 of the 2020 season against the Bills, Crowder finished with seven catches for 115 receiving yards, including a 69-yard touchdown as the Jets lost 17–27.
 In Week 4, against the Denver Broncos on Thursday Night Football, he recorded seven receptions for 104 receiving yards in the 37–28 loss.

-During Week 5 against the Arizona Cardinals, Crowder finished with eight receptions for 116 receiving yards and a touchdown as the Jets lost 10–30.
+During Week 5 against the Cardinals, Crowder finished with eight receptions for 116 receiving yards and a touchdown as the Jets lost 10–30.
 In Week 13, against the Las Vegas Raiders, he had five receptions for 47 receiving yards and two touchdowns in the 31–28 loss.
 In Week 16, against the Cleveland Browns, he recorded his first career touchdown pass on a 43-yard trick play to Braxton Berrios in the 23–16 victory.
 In the 2020 season, Crowder finished with 59 receptions for 699 receiving yards and six receiving touchdowns.

-2021 season

 Crowder finished the 2021 season with 51 receptions for 447 receiving yards and two receiving touchdowns in 12 games.

 Buffalo Bills

-On March 22, 2022, Crowder signed with the Buffalo Bills on a one year deal.
+On March 22, 2022, Crowder signed with the Buffalo Bills on a one-year deal.
 He suffered an ankle injury in Week 4 and was placed on injured reserve on October 8, 2022.

+New York Giants

+On March 23, 2023, Crowder signed with the Giants.
+He was released on August 29.